Neogoma/hobodream/README.md

 - **Shoot** which is a basic shooting script that will start from camera if no shoot origin was specified
 - **TextIncrement** that can makes it easy to increment a text
 - **SimpleCommonButton** is a button script that can trigger different type of events depending on your choice

+# TODO
+- Complete documentation with non critical components
+- Add more examples